arthurdpcm/multi-interaction/README.md

   ## How your data  **<u>needs</u>** to look like:
   - Your data exported from BORIS or ILAM and also your ethogram file needs to be in the .xlsx format.

   - Your files needs to have this pattern: 01_Mali.Angèle_23.01.23_matin_BI.xlsx.
-INDEX_FOCAL.INDIVIDUAL_DAY.MONTH.YEAR_MOMENTOFTHEDAY_(BI OR UNI).xlsx.
-What really matters and NEED to be in that way is the INDEX, FOCAL and INDIVIDUAL.
+INDEX_FOCAL.PARTNER.xlsx.
+What really matters and NEED to be in that way is the INDEX, FOCAL and PARTNER.

   - Data file needs to have at least this four columns Subject, Time, Behavior and Behavior type.
 Any other columns will be disregarded